When you’re pregnant it can seem like you’re offered a lot of information.

 The National Institute for Health and Clinical Excellence (NICE) is the independent organisation responsible for providing national guidance on promoting good health and preventing and treating ill health.

-NICE additionally advises that the risks of miscarriage in the first three months of pregnancy mean that it is particularly important for women not to drink alcohol at all during that period (1).
-However, it is important to understand that drinking should be kept within the recommended guidelines throughout the whole pregnancy, not only for the first three months.
+NICE additionally advises that the risks of miscarriage in the first three months of pregnancy mean that it is particularly important for women not to drink alcohol at all during that period.(1) However, it is important to understand that drinking alcohol carries risk throughout the whole pregnancy, not only for the first three months.

-The potential harms of alcohol to a baby will also depend on the point during pregnancy at which it is consumed.
+The potential harms of alcohol to a developing baby can also depend on the point during pregnancy at which it is consumed.
 However, alcohol can have a harmful effect on your baby's development at any stage.
-It is therefore important to stick to the guidelines throughout your pregnancy.
+It is therefore important to stick to the guidance throughout your pregnancy and avoid alcohol all together.

-4. Drink heavily while you’re pregnant and it could affect your baby’s health
+Drinking alcohol while you’re pregnant could affect your baby’s health

 The more you drink the greater the risk you are taking with your baby’s health.

-Miscarriage, stillbirth, premature birth, small birth weight, and Foetal Alcohol Spectrum Disorder (FASD) are all associated with a mother’s binge drinking – consuming more than six units on one occasion whilst pregnant.
+Miscarriage, stillbirth, premature birth, small birth weight, and Foetal Alcohol Spectrum Disorder (FASD) are all associated with a mother’s drinking .

-Official government guidance advises that if you’re trying to have a baby, you should stop drinking.
+Government guidance advises that if you’re trying to have a baby, you should stop drinking.
 This is to protect the baby in case you’re pregnant and don’t realise it.
+If you are worried about how much you have been drinking in the early stages of pregnancy, you should talk to your GP or midwife.

 Drinking over the guideline amounts also puts you at higher risk of miscarriage during the first trimester.
-A large study found a more than three times increased risk of miscarriage in women drinking just five or more units per week (6).
+A large study found a more than three times increased risk of miscarriage in women drinking just five or more units per week.(5)

 Staying in control